MrCartoonology/unlearning/README.md

 # unlearning
-Experiment with Unlearning techniques for LLM's
+Experiment with Unlearning techniques for Language Models.

+See blog post on [https://mrcartoonology.github.io/](https://mrcartoonology.github.io/).